balcomiv/reactive-pizza/README.md

 ## Notes for 'steps taken' (will be using for gitbook etc.)

-- Create page module (page modules === routed pages)
+### Create page module (page modules === routed pages)

+- ng g m pizza

-- Set up folder structure (CLI can do this too, but approach may help conceptualize design prior to making components etc.)
+### Set up folder structure (CLI can do this too, but approach may help conceptualize design prior to making components etc.)

+- TODO: Show folder structure